The case for Cloud migration in financial services

 Yet, , much of the technology underpinning today’s banking systems is founded on outdated architecture and monolithic applications that are proving too costly and complex to change.

 Consequently, system changes are inherently unreliable, and all too often, well intended enhancements leave customers unable to access their money.
-Cloud technology offers a way out of this bedlam while also offering additional benefits including increased business agility and lower operating costs.
+Cloud-native technology offers a way out of this bedlam while also offering additional benefits including increased business agility and lower operating costs.

 So why aren’t more decision-makers in financial services organisations choosing to migrate their systems to the cloud?
 The answer is that several unfortunate, yet popular, misconceptions about migration are deterring them by making it seem like an excessively risky choice.